Iceland Road Safety Tips

 • How to stay safe in unpredictable weather conditions

-• What F-roads are and who can legally drive on them
+• What F-roads are and who can legally drive them

-• Common driving hazards like gravel roads, blind hills, and livestock
+• Common hazards like gravel roads and one-lane bridges

 • What to do in case of breakdowns or emergencies

-• Why extra insurance like Gravel or Sand & Ash Protection is worth considering
+• Why extra insurance like Gravel or Sand & Ash Protection is smart

-• Essential tips for driving in winter and rural areas
+• Essential tips for winter and rural driving

 Know the Local Driving Rules

-Iceland has strict traffic laws, and many are different from what you might expect.
+Iceland has strict traffic laws, and many may surprise first-time visitors.

-• Headlights must be on at all times, even during daylight.
+• Headlights must be on at all times

 • Speed limits: